i4ata/my_website/pages/three_body_problem/text.md

 - `step`: The value of $\Delta t$.
 - `max_t`: The total number of steps in the simluation
 - `G`: Newton's gravitational constant (comes later)
-- `max_magnitude`: The maximum acceleration magnitude allowed in the simulation
+- `max_magnitude`: The optional maximum acceleration magnitude allowed in the simulation.
+Explained further in step 4.

 The code makes use of vecotirzed operations on arrays in Numpy to efficiently run many simulations in parallel.

 ## Acceleration Computation

 The key of the simulations is calculating the accelerations $\mathbf{a}(t)$, which is done with the function `_compute_acceleration`, called in the code snippet above.
-To find them, we use Newton's law of universal gravitation, which states that the gravitational force applied to 2 bodies with respect to each other is defined as:
+To find them, we use Newton's law of universal gravitation, which states that the gravitational force ($F$) applied to 2 bodies with respect to each other is defined as:

 $$
 F=G\frac{m_1m_2}{d^2}